Pyrocarbine/Spotibine/README.md

 However, the original queue will stay and play after finishing the sequence.

 The program is best used in playlist shuffle mode, with the first song of a sequence being in the playlist.
+The vast majority of the program was developed by Aaron Han, last updated on August 2024.